DmytroZaplava/Portfolio/README.md

 **National University of Life and Environmental Sciences of Ukraine**

-Ukraine, Bachelor's Degree in Processes, Machines and Equipment of Agroindustrial Production, 2012 - 2014
+Ukraine, Bachelor's Degree in Processes in Machines and Equipment of Agroindustrial Production, 2012 - 2014

 #### Contact with me
 [You can reach out to me via LinkedIn](https://www.linkedin.com/in/dmytrozaplava/)